-- 7. Understanding text, history, and tradition require a sophisticated grasp of historical context.
-One must canvass the relevant primary sources, secondary literature, and jurisprudence to arrive at an understanding of the scope of permissible regulation consistent with the Second Amendment. - 8.
-It is impossible to understand the meaning and scope of Second Amendment protections without understanding the way Americans in the Founding era approached legal questions and rights claims.
+8. It is impossible to understand the meaning and scope of Second Amendment protections without understanding the way Americans in the Founding era approached legal questions and rights claims.
 In contrast to most modern lawyers, the members of the First Congress who wrote the words of the Second Amendment and the American people who enacted the text into law were well schooled in English common law ideas.
-Not every feature of English common law survived the American Revolution, but there were important continuities between
+Not every feature of English common law survived the American Revolution, but there were important continuities between English law and the common

-English law and the common law in America.5 Each of the new states, either by statute or judicial decision, adopted multiple aspects of the common law, focusing primarily on those features of English law that had been in effect in the English colonies for generations.6 No legal principle was more important to the common law than the concept of the peace.7 As one early American justice of the peace manual noted: "the term peace, denotes the condition of the body politic in which no person suffers, or has just cause to fear any injury."
-Blackstone, a leading source of early American views about English law, opined that the common law "hath ever had a special care and regard for the conservation of the peace; for peace is the very end and foundation of civil society."
+1 law in America.4 Each of the new states, either by statute or 2 judicial decision, adopted multiple aspects of the common law, 3 focusing primarily on those features of English law that had been 4 in effect in the English colonies for generations.
+5 No legal 5 principle was more important to the common law than the concept 6 of the peace.
+6 As one early American justice of the peace manual 7 noted: "the term peace, denotes the condition of the body 8 politic in which no person suffers, or has just cause to fear any 9 injury."
+Blackstone, a leading source of early American views 10 about English law, opined that the common law "hath ever had a 11 special care and regard for the conservation of the peace; for 12 peace is the very end and foundation of civil society."8 Thus, at 13 a minimum, any genuinely historical inquiry must explore how the 14 peace was maintained and how firearms fit into the scheme of 15 ordered liberty.

-9. In Bruen, Justice Kavanaugh reiterated Heller's invocation of Blackstone's authority as a guide to how early Americans understood their inheritance from England.
-Specifically, Justice Kavanaugh stated in unambiguous terms that there was a "well established historical tradition of prohibiting the carrying of dangerous and unusual weapons."
-The dominant understanding of
+9. In Bruen, Justice Kavanaugh reiterated Heller's invocation of Blackstone's authority as a guide to how early

-5 William B. Stoebuck, Reception of English Common Law in the American Colonies, 10 Wm. & Mary L. Rev. 393 (1968); MD.
+4 William B. Stoebuck, Reception of English Common Law in the American Colonies, 10 Wm. & Mary L. Rev. 393 (1968); MD.
 Const. of 1776, Declaration of Rights, art.
-III, § 1; Lauren Benton & Kathryn Walker, Law for the Empire: The Common Law in Colonial America and the Problem of Legal Diversity, 89 Chi.-Kent L. Rev. 937 (2014).
+III, § 1; Lauren Benton & Kathryn Walker, Law for the Empire: The Common Law in Colonial America and the Problem of Legal Diversity, 89 CHI.-KENT L. Rev. 937 (2014).

-6 9 Statutes at Large of Pennsylvania 29-30 (Mitchell & Flanders eds.
+$^{^5}$ 9 Statutes at Large of Pennsylvania 29-30 (Mitchell & Flanders eds.
 1903); Francois Xavier Martin, A Collection of Statutes of the Parliament of England in Force in the State of North-Carolina 60-61 (Newbern, 1792); Commonwealth v.
 Leach, 1 Mass.
 59 (1804).